-The Skills system handouts are currently available in English and Swedish.
-Teams are working on Icelandic and Korean translations.
+The Skills system handouts are currently available in English, Swedish and Icelandic.
+Teams are working on Dutch and Korean translations.

 The following steps we taken by a team in Sweden to translate the Skills System handouts into Swedish.
 They did an amazing job with this challenging project and kindly shared the steps they took to execute this achievement.
 If you are interested in facilitating a translation, please feel free to contact me about this process.

 Hightlighting a need: The process started with that Pernilla Schultz, RN encountered multiple DBT-clients with cognitives challenges.
 Faced with the difficulties of providing the treatment for these clients, Schultz searched for materials that could be helpful.
 This inevidently led her to Dr. Browns work.